Managing Life with Young-Onset Dementia: How Specialist Clinics Can Help

 The difference was attributed in large part to the availability of a named key worker, timely access to specialist advice and a care plan that addressed the full range of the individual’s needs rather than focusing solely on symptom management.
 Psychological support is a central component of high-quality specialist care.
 The emotional impact of a young-onset dementia diagnosis is profound and multifaceted, encompassing grief, fear, anger, loss of identity and anticipatory anxiety about the future [9].

-Access to individual psychological therapy, couples counselling and family support should be available from the point of diagnosis rather than offered only when crisis point is reached.
-Research published in Aging and Mental Health found that early psychological intervention significantly reduced depression and anxiety scores in people with young-onset dementia, with benefits extending to family carers when they were included in the therapeutic process [10].
+Access to individual psychological therapy, couples counselling and family support should be available from the point of diagnosis rather than offered only when the crisis point is reached.
+Research published in Ageing and Mental Health found that early psychological intervention significantly reduced depression and anxiety scores in people with young-onset dementia, with benefits extending to family carers when they were included in the therapeutic process [10].

 Maintaining Independence and Quality of Life